counterbeing/homepage/hugo_tech_blog/content/bytes/saving-time-with-tmux.md

 The benefit of this is that you can have a server running in one pane, and an editor running on another.
 Or your test suite.
 Or whatever else you need to keep an eye on.

 You might think, well, I can already do that in my terminal app.
 And maybe you can!
 But, can you do it on remote servers over ssh?
-And can you keep those panes running even if you quit your termal app?
+And can you keep those panes running even if you quit your terminal app?
 Didn't think so.

 ## Keep your workspace tidy
 What if, every time you went to start working on your app, your text editor opened, your test suite ran, git pulled the latest changes, and a development server launched?
 If that gets you at all excited, you should check out [tmuxinator](https://github.com/tmuxinator/tmuxinator).
 There are other options out there that do the same thing.
 But, with a simple configuration file, you can have all that and more!